rijulbhatia/2-D-Simple-Physics-Simulation/README.md

-main.cpp -> basic version, no gravity, ui added
+main.cpp -> basic version, no gravity, no ui